NicolasHrt/JacandoTask/README.md

 Hey, here is the task you asked me to do.
 In this project you can add a user by filling out the form and click on the submit button, if there is any information missing the missing fields are highlighted in red.

 It wasn't asked but you can also see the list of users added in the database by clicking on the button list of users.
-There is also a paging system to see all the user's information.
+There is also a paging system to see all the user's information (4 users per page).

 ## Prerequisites